navroop-ch/game_distribution_system/README.md

 -   The specified amount of credit should be transferred from the seller’s credit balance to the buyer’s credit balance.
 -   This information is saved to the daily transaction file
 -   Constraints:
-    -   Buyer and seller both must be current users
+    -   src.Buyer and seller both must be current users

 **addcredit** - add credit into the system for the purchase of accounts